Baby Coughing – Causes, Symptoms and Treatment

 5. There are vaccinations for whooping cough for children.
 But remember, even after the vaccination, there is a possibility that the child may develop a mild degree of the disease.

-Make sure you consult your child’s paediatrician for all the above options.
+If your baby is coughing a lot, make sure you consult your child’s paediatrician for all the above options.

 Effective Home Remedies for Cough in Infants